SlowBubble/match-grader/README.md

 ## P2

+- Get some AI generated drone shots in between games
+  - That may allow for adding a mid-match toilet break
 - Store the sort state in url for easier sharing
 - Consider making upDownArrowJumpsToStartTime = true always (remove impl that uses it).
 - Design a better pub-sub for when video time passes a key point.